dylanwilks/docker-hytale-server/README.md

 * `UNIVERSE_SRC`:

-Only player data, memories, and warps will be copied (without replacement) from this directory to the server area.
+Only player data, memories, and warps will be copied (without replacement) from this directory over to the server area.
 Any player data must be stored in `${UNIVERSE_SRC}/players`.
 There are variables `OVERWRITE_PLAYERS`, `OVERWRITE_MEMORIES`, and `OVERWRITE_WARPS` you can set to forcefully replace the existing files in the server area if they already exist.

 * `WORLDS_SRC`: